How to display the cookies consent bar according to the visitor’s location

 Visit the MapTiler Geolocation API reference for Geolocation response object properties.
 Like for example, the name of the country, the city, etc.

-Visit the MapTiler Planter schema to know how it is organized into different thematic layers and which attribute and values each layer contains.
+Visit the MapTiler Planet schema to know how it is organized into different thematic layers and which attributes and values each layer contains.

 An extension of MapLibre GL JS